fsperotto/lts/lts/nts/pkg_docs/README.tex.md

     useful domain specificity for PTB as these embeddings were trained on news articles.

-3. Implemented ìmulti-channelî embeddings as described by (Kim, 2014) in the context of CNN architectures.
+3. Implemented ‚Äúmulti-channel‚Äù embeddings as described by (Kim, 2014) in the context of CNN architectures.
 Instead of just using a single embeddings layer that is updated during training, the pre-trained weights matrix is copied into two separate embedding layers: one